Olwiba/WhatsAppBot/README.md

 ### Local Development

 1. Clone this repository
-2. Install the dependencies with `bun install`
+2. Install the dependencies with `npm install`
-3. Start the bot with `bun index.ts`
+3. Start the bot with `npm start`
 4. Scan the QR code with your WhatsApp to authenticate
 5. Add the bot to your target group chat